anomaly/prestans-docs/source/types.rst

 Date Time is a complex structure that parses strings to Python ``datetime`` and vice versa.
 Default string format is ``%H:%M:%S`` to assist with parsing on the client side using Google Closure Library provided `DateTime <http://closure-library.googlecode.com/svn/docs/class_goog_date_DateTime.html>`_.

-.. note:: Extends ``prestans.types.DataStructure``
+.. note:: Extends ``Prestans.types.DataStructure``

 * ``required`` flags if this is a mandatory field, accepts ``True`` or ``False`` and is set to ``True`` by default
-* ``default`` specifies the value to be assigned to the attribute if one isn't provided on instantiation, this must be a date. prestans provides a constans ``prestans.types.Time.CONSTANT.NOW`` if you want to use the date / time of execusion.
+* ``default`` specifies the value to be assigned to the attribute if one isn't provided on instantiation, this must be a date.
+Prestans provides a constans ``Prestans.types.Time.CONSTANT.NOW`` if you want to use the date / time of execusion.
 * ``format`` default format  ``%H:%M:%S``

 DateTime